denoland/deno/datetime/README.md

 # datetime

-Simple helper to help parse date strings into `Date`, with additionnal functions.
+Simple helper to help parse date strings into `Date`, with additional functions.

 ## Usage